-Physical damage coverages for your car are optional coverage, unless you have financed or leased a car, in which case your finance contract will usually require that you have collision and comprehensive coverages as part of your car insurance policy.
+While physical damage coverages for your car are normally optional coverage, if you've financed or leased your vehicle, then your finance contract will mandate that you have collision and comprehensive coverages as part of your car insurance policy.
+The lienholder wants their asset, the car, covered if damaged or in a total loss situation.

-When adding comprehensive and collision to your policy that already has at least the state-mandated liability limits on it, you are said to have full coverage.
+When adding comprehensive and collision to a policy that already has at least the state-mandated liability limits on it, you are said to have full coverage.

 Collision covers damage to your car when your car hits, or is hit by, another vehicle, or other object.
 It also covers the upset of your vehicle, so if you overturn it, you could make a collision claim.
 Collision also comes with a deductible you choose, and that must be paid before your auto insurance provider begins their payout for repairs or the total loss of your car.